The ESA Report.

 Accommodation supply stays relatively fixed while demand surges, recedes and surges again.

-Extended STAY Australasia’s planning approach is designed to bring this pattern into focus early, through three lenses:
+Extended STAY Australasia’s planning approach is designed to bring this pattern into focus early, through three strategic lenses:

 The result is a staged accommodation blueprint that supports delivery, protects local housing markets and gives councils and developers a flexible asset that can move with project cycles.